ariannamethod/D2C/README.md

 ### 11. Contact

-If you have any questions, please raise an issue or contact us at [service@deepseek.com](mailto:service@deepseek.com).
+If you have any questions, please open an issue on this repository.